 Permanent electric boundary fence lines should be constructed from four strands of solid hotShock electrical wire on insulated poles spaced at intervals suitable for foxes.
-Domestic stock are easily controlled but predators are quite a different situation.
-In the search for food they have to overcome different obstacles and the most difficult is fear of humans.
+Domestic stock is easily controlled but predators are quite a different situation.
+In the search for food, they have to overcome different obstacles and the most difficult is fear of humans.
 Even a shock from a sub-standard electric fence is not too big problem for a mother feeding her young, hungry, wounded or old predator to crawl or jump through the fence.
 A carnivore has to learn to respect an electric fence and the operational efficiency must be high for electric fencing to repel the carnivore penetration.
 If a fence lacks operational efficiency then animals will soon be de-sensitised overcome their "fear of the fence" and it may take several weeks of training to re-block them.
 A fox does not burrow under an effective Electric fence nor jump over it due to the psychological imprint created.
 A range of hotShock energisers have been developed to counter this problem.
 They run at a higher voltage than standard energizers so are very effective at controlling both poultry and foxes

 Trial to Verify the Effectiveness of various Electric Fox Fences has been done to assess which may be superior without much difference being seen between the two types although baiting the fence was seen to be an effective tool in training the fox to respect the fence.

 Lightweight electric poultry netting is available, that can be dismantled, bundled up and re-erected further on.
 It is effective at allowing poultry access to specific grazing areas, as well as excluding a fox.
-The netting is made of polythene and stainless steel conducting twine and is erected with support poles and ground spikes.
+The netting is made of polyethene and stainless steel conducting twine and is erected with support poles and ground spikes.
 When taking a net down, do not try and roll it up, this causes a mess.
 Simply gather the posts together allowing the nets to fold against themselves.

 An adequately designed and constructed electric fence works by the combination of a weak physical barrier (the fence) and a strong psychological imprint (the 6000v sting) created in the mind of the animal.
 An energizer attached to the fence wires produces a short but painful sting when touched by the animal, similar to a sharp "thwack" from a riding crop.
 The low amperage (15-100mA) and short duration (about 1/300th. of a second) results in a sharp but safe sting that then creates a psychological barrier that the animal associates with the fence and discourages it from touching again.
-Fortunately it only takes one or two animals to be affected and the rest will copy these, called "Socially Conditioned Avoidance"
+Fortunately, it only takes one or two animals to be affected and the rest will copy these, called "Socially Conditioned Avoidance"